-Cancel meaning these keys are effectively duplicating.
+Next meaning these keys are effectively duplicating:

-Opening Duplicate Finder
+Opening Duplicate finder

-- Language dropdown allows you to choose a language to search duplicates for.
+Language dropdown allows you to choose a language to search duplicates for.

 If any duplicates were found, they will be displayed for you:

-- Duplicate translation is the actual duplicated translation value.
+Duplicate translation is the actual duplicated translation value.

-- For each key there are two buttons: Hide from contributors (only the project admins will be able to view the key) and Delete key.
+For each key there are two buttons: Hide from contributors (only the project admins will be able to view the key) and Delete key.

-To take care of duplication, you may establish a link between keys.
+To take care of duplication, you can establish a link between keys.
 When a link (or reference) is created, one key becomes a parent (referenced key) while all other keys become children (referring keys).
 Thus, when translation for the referenced key is updated, the referring keys are updated automatically as well.
 When the translations are downloaded back, all linked keys will be exported properly along with their translations.

-To link duplicating keys, simply click Link all to selected.
+To link duplicating keys, simply click Link all to selected:

 The chosen key (

-cancel1 in the screenshot above) will become a referenced key while all other keys will become referring.
+next_button in the screenshot above) will become a referenced key while all other keys will become referring.
 If you want

-NextButton (iOS platform) and
+CancelButton (Android platform) and

-next_button (Android platform).
+cancel_button (iOS platform).
 These keys, however, will probably have the same translation, for example

 The duplicating keys will be merged to a chosen entry (

+CancelButton in the screenshot above).
 Alternatively, you may merge all found duplicates by pressing Merge all possible keys.
-Do not forget to choose entry to merge to by using radio boxes next to the key names!
+Do not forget to choose the entry to merge to by using radio boxes next to the key names!

 Do not forget, however, that one key may have only one translation per language, so different platforms cannot contain different translations.

 Another thing to note is that the merging operation will automatically enable the Per-platform key names option for the project.
-To toggle this option on or off, proceed to More > Settings and find the Miscellaneous section.
+To toggle this option on or off, proceed to More > Settings and find the Miscellaneous section:

-If you wish to preserve both keys without merging them, enable the Differentiate keys by file option before uploading translation files.
+If you wish to preserve both keys without merging them, enable the Differentiate keys by file option before uploading translation files: